kalidindis/katana-tutorial-swift/Chapter1/README.md

 Let's start by creating a new Xcode project.
 Select the `Single View Application` template and use  `HelloWorld` as project name.

 Since we are not going to use storyboard, delete `Main.storyboard`.
 If you try to run the project now, it will crash because the system tries to load the storyboard file that we have just deleted.
-To fix this, select your project, go in the `General` tab and search for the `Main Interface` entry.
+To fix this, select your project, go to the `General` tab and search for the `Main Interface` entry.
 Delete the value, which should be `main`, and try again.
 This time you should see a black screen.
-If it doesn't work, try to make a clean build first (shift+command+K) and then run again.
+If it doesn't work, try to make a clean build first (<kbd>shift<kbd>+<kbd>cmd<kbd>+<kbd>k<kbd>) and then run again.

 ### Import Katana